 In addition, EARTH is the first institution in Central America to have its academic program certified regionally as part of a pilot program of the Ibero-American Network of Accreditation Agencies (RIACES in Spanish) and SINAES.

-EARTH students are recruited based on their academic and leadership potential, vocation, values and social and environmental commitment, regardless of their ability to pay.
+EARTH students are recruited based on their academic and leadership potential, vocation, values and social and environmental commitment.

-- EARTH has approximately 436 students from some 38 countries.
+- EARTH has approximately 436 students from 38 countries.

 - 49% are women.